fluencelabs/docs/docs/build-mvm/how-to/schedule_functions.md

 ## Create your first Spell: step-by-step

+First let's take a look at how to create a simple spell from the Fluence CLI template.

 1. Initialize a project with `fluence init -t minimal`

     The spell library dependency should be added to the `fluence.yaml` configuration file automatically: